amazingpaddy/bing-telegram-bot/README.md

 * No limits in how many requests you send.
 You can chat with bing as long as you want.
 * option to choose to get response with or without reference links.
 * **bot cannot remember the previous conversations, so you may not get proper response for the follow up questions.**
+* if you get `IndexOutofBoundException`, restart your python script.
+If is still not working, export the cookies again and update the cookie.json file.

 ## Steps to have your own bing chatbot.